Soroush98/Snappfood/README.md

 Simple Snappfood Crawler for crawling comments from different stores.

 ## Usages
-it was written by Scrapy
+it was written by Scrapy and it gathers comments with their corresponding label . for a negetive comment it is labeled -1 and for possitive its 1.
+It can later be used in NLP tasks or classification works.

 ## Run
 1. cd in snapp directory